Jeff Fuller (racing driver): Busch Series

 In 1999, Fuller made 27 of the season's 32 races, but did not record a single top-ten.
 Fuller ran the first twenty-two races with Ruark's team, earning a best finish of twelfth at Pikes Peak and IRP.
 While with the team, he also had a vicious accident a Dover when he spun and slammed into the pit road wall hard twice and breaking it after contact with Phil Parsons.
 Fuller made four starts for Joe Gibbs again, driving the No. 42 Circuit City Pontiac to a best of 12th at Darlington.
 Fuller also added on one more start with Lyndon Amick's team.
 He finished 33rd at Memphis Motorsports Park.
 Fuller's best start in 1999 was fifth at Pikes Peak, and he finished 22nd in points.

 When Fuller went to Winston Cup racing, he only made one 2000 start.
 It was for Moy Racing, where he started 43rd on the field at Bristol, but came back to a 21st place finish.

 Fuller only made one start in 2001, as well.
 Driving for NEMCO Motorsports, he started 40th at California and finished 42nd after only completing five laps.

 Fuller made two more starts for NEMCO in 2002, running at Daytona and Talladega.
 However, despite a fifth place start at Daytona, he finished 42nd there and fortieth at Talladega due to large multi car crashes.

 Fuller made thirteen starts overall in 2003, driving for assorted teams.
 Mainly, he split his time between NEMCO and Stanton Barrett's team.
 His best finishes on the year were a fifteenth at Bristol for NEMCO and 18th at Nashville for Barrett.
 He also had a 24th place run at Daytona for Bost Motorsports.
 He only finished three races that year.

 In 2004, Fuller ran the most races in a season of his career since 1999 for NEMCO Motorsports.
 Unfortunately, his best finish was 35th at Nazareth, as he did not finish a race that year.
 He also caused controversy during the season as he rarely completed more than a handful of laps before pulling out of the race.

 In 2005, Fuller started off the year driving two races for NEMCO, but he was quickly replaced by Kim Crosby, whose team bought the No. 7 NEMCO ride.
 Ironically, Fuller replaced Crosby later in the year, driving the No. 7 Big Boar Customs Chevy for GIC-Mixon Motorsports for the remainder of the year.
 Fuller qualified for fifteen races with the team, and his best finishes were at Dover, where he finished 24th in the fall and 25th in the spring.
 After Memphis, where Fuller finished 42nd, the team folded due to lack of funding, leaving Fuller without a ride.

 Fuller returned to the Busch Series in 2006 at the June Nashville race.
-He was signed to drive the #34 GlowBuoy Chevrolet for Frank Cicci Racing where he started 38th and finishing 27th.
-He drove for Cicci again at Kentucky.
-But in that race, Fuller would suffer a terrifying crash and finished 41st.
+He was signed to drive the No. 34 GlowBuoy Chevrolet for Frank Cicci Racing where he started 38th and finishing 27th.